Your browser doesn't support javascript.

 RESUMEN

-BACKGROUND: The Abbreviated Injury Scale (AIS) is widely utilized for body region-specific injury severity.
-The AAST-Organ Injury Scale (AAST-OIS) provides organ-specific injury severity but is not included in trauma databases.
+BACKGROUND: The Abbreviated Injury Scale (AIS) is widely used for body region-specific injury severity.
+The American Association for the Surgery of Trauma Organ Injury Scale (AAST-OIS) provides organ-specific injury severity but is not included in trauma databases.
 Previous researchers have used AIS as a surrogate for OIS.
 This study aims to assess AIS-abdomen concordance with AAST-OIS grade for liver and spleen injuries, hypothesizing concordance in terms of severity (grade of OIS and AIS) and patient outcomes.
-STUDY DESIGN: This retrospective study (7/2020-6/2022) was performed at three trauma centers.
-Adult trauma patients with AAST-OIS grade III-V liver and/or spleen injury were included.
-AAST-OIS grade for each organ was compared to AIS-abdomen by evaluating the percentage of AAST-OIS grade correlating with each AIS score as well as rates of operative intervention for these injuries.
-Analysis was performed with Chi-square tests and univariate analysis.
-RESULTS: Of 472 patients, 274 had liver injuries and 205 had spleen injuries grades III-V. AAST-OIS grade III-V liver injuries had concordances rates of 85.5%, 71% and 90.9% with corresponding AIS 3-5 scores.
-AAST-OIS grade III-V spleen injuries had concordances rates of 89.7%, 87.8% and 87.3%.
-There was a statistical lack of concordance for both liver and spleen injuries (both p<0.001).
-Additionally, there were higher rates of operative intervention for AAST-OIS grade IV and V liver injuries and grade III and V spleen injuries versus corresponding AIS scores (p<0.05).
-CONCLUSION: AIS should not be used interchangeably with OIS due to lack of concordance.
+STUDY DESIGN: This retrospective study (July 2020 to June 2022) was performed at 3 trauma centers.
+Adult trauma patients with AAST-OIS grade III to V liver and spleen injury were included.
+AAST-OIS grade for each organ was compared with AIS-abdomen by evaluating the percentage of AAST-OIS grade correlating with each AIS score as well as rates of operative intervention for these injuries.
+Analysis was performed with chi-square tests and univariate analysis.
+RESULTS: Of 472 patients, 274 had liver injuries and 205 had spleen injuries grades III to V. AAST-OIS grade III to V liver injuries had concordances rates of 85.5%, 71%, and 90.9% with corresponding AIS 3 to 5 scores.
+AAST-OIS grade III to V spleen injuries had concordances rates of 89.7%, 87.8%, and 87.3%, respectively.
+There was a statistical lack of concordance for both liver and spleen injuries (both p < 0.001).
+Additionally, there were higher rates of operative intervention for AAST-OIS grade IV and V liver injuries and grade III and V spleen injuries vs corresponding AIS scores (p < 0.05).
+CONCLUSIONS: AIS should not be used interchangeably with OIS due to lack of concordance.
 AAST-OIS should be included in trauma databases to facilitate improved organ injury research and quality improvement projects.

 Asunto(s)